ajayfoo/math-notes/college_algebra.typ

     multiplied to $a$ yields the multiplicative identity, which is 1. $ a times 1/a = 1 $

 === Algebraic Expressions
-+ *Variables*: Symbols representing a value that will be subject to change.
++ *Variables or Indeterminates*: Symbols representing a value that will be subject to change.
 Usually represented by small letters, #"eg." $x,y,a$ etc.
 + *Constants*: The opposite of variables, symbols representing a fixed value. #"Eg." #sym.pi, $e$, 79, etc.
-+ *Expressions*: A well formed(according to the rules of context) and finite combination of mathematical symbols.
++ *Expressions*<expression_definition>: A well formed(according to the rules of
+  context) and finite combination of mathematical symbols.
 Mathematical symbols can be numbers(constants), variables, operators, parenthesis, etc.
 + *Definition of Algebraic Expression*: A collection of constants and variables joined together by algebraic operations of addition, subtraction, multiplication and division.
 To evaluate an algebraic expression means to determine its value